Skip to main content

 A Doctor's Term was developed by Council of Pure Sanity.

-A Doctor's Term has received very positive reviews from players.
+A Doctor's Term has received positive reviews from players.
 Most players liked this game for its atmosphere but disliked it for its story.

 A Doctor's Term is a single player game.